SchabanBo/qlevar_router/README.md

 QR.to('products/456')     // Will call ProductDetails page
 QR.to('products/garden')  // Will call ProductCategory page
 QR.back()                 // Go back to the last page(in this case 'products/456')
-QR.setUrlStrategy()       // Remove the hashtag from the URL QR.currentPath            // will show the current path
+QR.currentPath            // will show the current path
 ```